sherifahmed990/Cross-Layer-2-Bridge/README.md

 <a href='https://notes.ethereum.org/@vbuterin/cross_layer_2_bridges'>Document by @vbuterin descriping the bounty</a>

 ## How to use the deployed contracts :
-1-Call the transfer function in the SourceDomainSideBridge contract passing the TransferData struct 2-A liquidity provider can use the data from the Transaction event emitted from the transfer function to call the claim function at the DestinationDomainSideBridge contract
+1-Call the transfer function in the SourceDomainSideBridge contract passing the TransferData struct.</br>
+2-A liquidity provider can use the data from the Transaction event emitted from the transfer function to call the claim function at the DestinationDomainSideBridge contract.</br>
-3-After 20(TRANSFERS_PER_ONION) claims have been maid at the DestinationDomainSideBridge contract, any LP can call declareNewHashOnionHeadToL1 to send the new hashonion to the L1 contract
+3-After 20(TRANSFERS_PER_ONION) claims have been maid at the DestinationDomainSideBridge contract, any LP can call declareNewHashOnionHeadToL1 to send the new hashonion to the L1 contract.</br>
-4-After waiting for the challenge period, you can use the optimism sdk to complete the message transfer to the L1 contract 5-After the declareNewHashOnionHeadToSourcefunction in the L1 contract is called through the Optimism messenger contract, the addNewKnownHashOnion function in the SourceDomainSideBridge contract will be called
+4-After waiting for the challenge period, you can use the optimism sdk to complete the message transfer to the L1 contract.</br>
+5-After the declareNewHashOnionHeadToSourcefunction in the L1 contract is called through the Optimism messenger contract, the addNewKnownHashOnion function in the SourceDomainSideBridge contract will be called.</br>
-6-Now Any lequedity provider can use the data from the Reward event emmited from the claim function at the DestinationDomainSideBridge contract to call the processClaims function and get payed
+6-Now Any lequedity provider can use the data from the Reward event emmited from the claim function at the DestinationDomainSideBridge contract to call the processClaims function and get payed.</br>

 ## Deployed Contracts :
 * L1DomainSideBridge (kovan) = "0xcd0291CA071Dbd75f1dB8d04D21fc9f2945196A3"